Chapter 6 Data Visualization with ggplot2

 library(MASS)

-Take a look at the dataset:
+Take a look at the data:

 head(birthwt)